 Four decades later, we’re still at it.
 Still committed and still relentless.
 Still a passionate group of mothers and fathers, climbers and hikers, mountain bikers and picnickers, skiers and snowboarders — still working together towards permanent land conservation.

-Because we follow the first rule of backcountry safety of not going it alone, in 2017 we were able to permanently protect Bonanza Flat, 1,350 acres high in the Wasatch Mountains.
+Because we follow the first rule of backcountry safety of not going it alone, in 2017 we helped to permanently protect Bonanza Flat, 1,350 acres high in the Wasatch Mountains.
 Long an object of fantasy for developers, Bonanza is now permanently protected as public open space.

 Wilderness, Preservation, and Conservation